Gaines Mill, Virginia.

 Saved: 441 Acres Across Five Battlefields

 In honor of its third annual Victory Week, the American Battlefield Trust proudly announces an impressive round-up of preservation victories.
 Looking across five battlefields in four states, the news encompasses roughly 441 acres saved by the nation’s leading battlefield preservation and education nonprofit.
 Of the eight properties protected, six are connected to the Western Theater and the other two within the Eastern Theater.
 Together, this hallowed acreage carries the ability to unveil powerful insights about the heartbreaking cost of war.
 Their protection was no easy feat, as the Trust persevered and called on myriad donors and partners to accomplish the multiple efforts.
-Partners in preservation included the American Battlefield Protection Program, the Commonwealth of Kentucky, Kirkby Farms LLC, the Old Dominion Land Conservancy, the Saving Historic Antietam Foundation and the Tennessee Civil War Sites Preservation Fund via the Tennessee Wars Commission.
+Partners in preservation included the American Battlefield Protection Program, the Commonwealth of Kentucky, Kirkby Farms LLC, the Old Dominion Land Conservancy, the Save Historic Antietam Association and the Tennessee Civil War Sites Preservation Fund via the Tennessee Wars Commission.

 Expanding The Liberty Trail: 23 Acres at Hobkirk Hill